RobustBlack: Challenging Black-Box Adversarial Attacks on State-of-the-Art Defenses: Robust surrogates to Improve Black-Box Attacks

 \subsection{Results}

-We present in Figure \ref{fig:RQ3-arranged} the success rate of black-box attacks using non-robust surrogates and robust surrogates against a non robust target and robust targets.
+We present in Figure \ref{fig:RQ3-arranged} the success rate of black-box attacks using non-robust surrogates and robust surrogates against a non-robust target and robust targets.

-\textbf{Non-robust target:} The results clearly show that using robust surrogate models is detrimental to attack success rates.
-Across all black-box attacks, non-robust surrogates consistently outperform robust surrogates, with an average improvement of 35.39 percentage points in attack success rates on the vanilla ResNet50 model.
+\textbf{Non-robust target:} The results clearly show that the use of robust surrogate models is detrimental to the success rates of the attack.
+Across all black-box attacks, non-robust surrogates consistently outperform robust surrogates, with an average improvement of 35.19 percentage points in attack success rates on the vanilla ResNet50 model.
 For instance, GHOST improves from 17.95\% to 49.36\%, BASES from 17.94\% to 81.08\%, and TREMBA from 67.54\% to 89.56\%.
 Even UAP that had the lowest success rate improves from 0.73\% to 7.11\%.
+Notably, attacks that leveraged a training phase before the attacking phase (LGV and TREMBA) exhibited a relatively smaller improvement gap compared to other attacks as robust surrogates were already performing well.
+Specifically, LGV improved from 81.34\% to 87.39\%, while TREMBA increased from 67.54\% to 89.56\%.

-\textbf{Robust target:} By contrast, robust surrogates yield significant improvement in the success rate of black-box attacks when targeting robust models.
+\textbf{Robust target:} By contrast, robust surrogates yield significant improvement in the success rate of black-box attacks when targeting robust models, resulting in an average improvement of 6.42 percentage points in ASR across attacks and target models.
 Notably, attacks using robust surrogates on top-tier robust models (e.g., Liu ConvNeXt-L and Liu Swin-L) yield up to 15 times higher success rates than their non-robust counterparts.
 For instance, when using the GHOST attack to target the highly robust Swin-L model, the robust surrogate achieves a success rate of 8.16\%, compared to just 0.53\% with the non-robust surrogate.
 Similarly, BASES improves its success rate from 1.26\% to 12.55\% against the Swin-L model.
-The significant improvement of success rate is consistent across all defense mechanisms, and all attacks, except LGV, and UAP.
-We hypothesize that the initial training phase of the LGV models, where a high learning rate is used over additional epochs, potentially weakens the model's robustness during the early sampling phase, which contrasts with GHOST networks that maintain stronger robustness after their creation.
-This hypothesis is explored in Appendix \ref{sec:LGVvsGHOST}.
+An improvement of more than or equal to 2 percentage points in ASR is consistent across all defense mechanisms and all attacks, except LGV and UAP.
+We hypothesize that the initial training phase of the LGV models, where a high learning rate is used over additional epochs, weakens the model's robustness during the early sampling phase, which contrasts with GHOST networks that maintain stronger robustness after their creation.
+We explore this hypothesis in Appendix \ref{sec:LGVvsGHOST}.